 Good health - it’s contagious!

-There are five components to our model: partnership, mentorship, health literacy, community impact, and impact measurement.
+There are five components to our model: partnership, mentorship, health advocacy, community impact, and impact measurement.

 Partnership

-Pre-health college students team up with a local public middle or high school.
+Pre-health collegiate student-athletes team up with a local public middle or high school.

-During spring 2025, University of Maryland students worked with College Park Academy, a local public charter school.
+During spring 2025, University of Maryland student-athletes collaborated with College Park Academy, a local public charter school.
 Mentors worked with middle school students (grades 6-8) during their CPA+ after school program “Wellness Club”.

 Mentorship

-Pre-health college students provide mentorship, both in teaching health literacy curricula and assisting participants in their health campaign creation.
+Collegiate mentors guide participants through health advocacy curricula and assist participants in their health campaign creation.

-The goal is that in having rising healthcare professionals mentoring program participants, not only will participant health literacy/advocacy skills improve, but mentors will improve in their health communication abilities.
+The goal is that in having rising healthcare professionals mentoring program participants, not only will participant health advocacy skills/confidence improve, but mentors will improve in their health communication abilities.

 Community impact

 Campaigns address real health issues identified by students as prevalent community problems.
-Students determine which mediums they would like to use to distribute information (posters, social media videos, etc.)
+Using community feedback/survey data, students determine which messaging strategies will be most influential.

 Impact measurement

-Participant health literacy is also measured, with a pre-assessment taken during the first session and a reassessment taken during the last session.
+Mentor health communication skills are assessed via survey during the first session and reassessed during the last session.